 Great eye contact gives the impression that your partner’s words are important to you.
 Most importantly, it shows you both interest in intimacy and affection.

 Sensitivity is a two-way street.
 Many women complain of their men not being sensitive, forgetting marriage like any other relationship is a give and take.
 So if you want sensitivity, make sure you are already giving what you are asking for.

 Notice the small changes, the frowns, and the quietness and wisely draw your spouse out without judgment or accusation.
 By so doing, you might actually save your marriage from adultery.

 Always express gratitude for the little or much your partner is doing for you.
 Don’t assume that it’s their duty to do something because you said yes to the ring or because she is the mother of your kids.

 Say thank you for that glass of water she brought you, for him fixing the leakage tap.
-These are the little but very effective rules that glue and improves your marriage intimacy.
+These are the little but very effective rules that glue and improve your marriage intimacy.

 #6: Go On Dates

 Life’s busy schedule should not be used as an excuse not to date your spouse once in a while.
 Make out time at least once a month if not a week and reconnect just the two of you.
 Get a sitter for the kids, turn down an outing with friends, and have a coffee with your spouse.